Rua76/gpn_sample/README.md

 cd gpn
 ```
 ## 3. copy the two files in this repo to current directory
+## 4. install git-lfs and clone their pretrained gpn model from huggingface
+git-lfs
 ## 4. run the script with sbatch
 ```
 sbatch submit.sbatch